AldonaPiet/AldonaPiet/README.md

 •	Python 3

 •	SQL

+•	Dare IT Challenge: Automated Testing in Practice

 ## ....and privately ⛺
 In my free time I like walking, playing piano or playing with my cat (OK, playing with the cat is a must - she would not let it slide 😉).
 I also like reading manga, watching anime and asian series.